 d As part of Amendment 1 to the FFYs 2019-23 TIP, the MPO allocated Regional Target funds to the Middlesex 3 TMA to support second shift and weekend shuttle service between Lowell and Burlington.
 MPO = Metropolitan Planning Organization.
 TBD = to be determined.
 TIP = Transportation Improvement Program.
 TMA = Transportation Management Association.
 Source: Boston Region MPO.

-Table 3 shows MassDOT's FFYs 2019-23 TIP investments with its federal and other funding by MassDOT program.
+Table 3 shows MassDOT's FFYs 2019-23 TIP investments with its federal and other funding -including both the number of projects or programs and the dollar amount-by MassDOT program.